Free from Boko Haram, Nigeria's Chibok girls are kept silent

 LAGOS, Nigeria (AP) — She was found wandering in a forest, the first of the nearly 300 Chibok schoolgirls kidnapped by Boko Haram to escape on her own and reach freedom.
 That was in May.
 Since then, Amina Ali Nkeki has been sequestered by Nigeria’s intelligence agency, embraced just once by her family months ago.

-Some say Nigeria’s government is keeping the young woman silent because it doesn’t want her telling the world about military blunders in the fight against the Islamic extremist group, and about her desire to be reunited with the father of her child — a detained former Boko Haram commander.
+Some say Nigeria’s government is keeping the young woman silent because it doesn’t want her telling the world about military blunders in the fight against the Islamic extremist group, or about her desire to be reunited with the father of her child — a detained former Boko Haram commander.

 “I worry, sometimes, that I don’t know if she is alive or dead,” her mother, Binta Ali Nkeki, sobbed during an exclusive telephone interview with The Associated Press from her remote northeastern village of Mbalala.
 She said she hasn’t seen her daughter since July.

-Sunday marks 1,000 days since the mass kidnapping, and most of the Chibok schoolgirls remain in captivity.
+Sunday marks 1,000 days since the Chibok schoolgirls were abducted together from a government boarding school in April 2014.
+Most of them remain in captivity.
 The few who have been freed, like Amina, have found themselves not completely free.

 Most Read Stories